Lindsey Graham: Foreign policy

-Graham supports an interventionist foreign policy.
+Graham supported an interventionist foreign policy.
 In 2002, he voted for the Iraq Resolution, which authorized military action against Iraq.
 He also supported the invasion of Iraq.
-Graham and senators John McCain and Joe Lieberman, who were frequently dubbed "the three amigos", traveled widely, pushing for American military intervention, particularly after the September 11 attacks.
-Their influence reached its zenith in 2007 as President Bush advocated for his surge strategy in Iraq, declining shortly before Lieberman retired from the Senate in 2013.
+Graham and senators John McCain and Joe Lieberman, who were frequently dubbed "the three amigos", traveled widely, pushing for United States military intervention, particularly after the September 11 attacks.
+Their influence reached its zenith in 2007 as President George W. Bush advocated for his surge strategy in Iraq and then diminished shortly before Lieberman retired from the Senate in 2013.
 Kelly Ayotte, who joined the Senate in 2011, was considered Lieberman's replacement in the group.

 Graham was a frequent critic of the foreign policy of the Barack Obama administration.
-He threatened to derail the confirmation of Obama's nominee for secretary of defense, Republican former senator Chuck Hagel, a centrist.
+He threatened to derail the confirmation of Obama's nominee for United States secretary of defense, Republican former senator Chuck Hagel, a centrist.
 Graham remarked that Hagel "would be the most antagonistic secretary of defense towards the state of Israel in our nation's history."

 On February 28, 2013, Graham criticized Obama and both political parties on the Senate floor for allowing the budget reduction to occur with "two-thirds of the budget" exempt from reductions and said the impact on the Department of Defense would create a "hollow military" that "invites aggression".